 Enhancer Target prediction

-Enhancer Gene linkage prediction
+Enhancer gene linkage prediction

 Enhancer targets were predicted using JEME (Cao et al., under revision).
 Briefly, the expression levels around each transcription start site (TSS) in 49 ENCODE and Roadmap Epigenomics cell lines were modeled based on histone modification data at nearby enhancers.
 These models gave a weight for each enhancer that indicates the global degree of this enhancer in regulating the TSS.
 These weights were then combined with genomic distance and cell-line-specific data to predict the enhancers that regulate a TSS in a particular cell line in a second-level model.
 The parameter values of these second-level models were learned from published ChIA-PET data from the corresponding cell lines.
 A 5-fold cross-validation procedure was used to evaluate the accuracy of the predicted enhancer-target pairs.